 2. Do you know what colour you would like?

-Secondly, colour plays a big part in the decision process, not every colour is available in every product therefore make sure to check the colour availability of your paint type.
+Secondly, colour plays a big part in the decision process, not every interior paint or exterior paint colour is available in every product therefore make sure to check the colour availability of your paint type.
 Colour can vary once dried and different lights can also make a difference, therefore we recommend purchasing a tester pot and testing the colour in your room or on the surface you wish to paint.

 For further advice or inspiration on colour, view our helpful colour tools.